Dai05/Linux-Permissions/README.md

 Here the command `chmod g-r project_m.txt` was used to remove **read access** from the group for `project_m.txt`.
 This ensures that the file cannot be read by group members, reducing the risk of unauthorized access.

+### 3. Adjusting user and group permissions on project_x.txt

+The command `chmod u-w,g-w,g+r project_x.txt` modified the permissions for `project_x.txt`:
+- User write permission removed.
+- Group write permission removed.
+- Group read permission added.

+- ### 4.
+Restricting access to the drafts directory

+The final step applied `chmod g-x drafts` to the *drafts* directory, removing **execute (traverse) permission** for the group.
+Without this permission, group members cannot enter or navigate the directory, effectively restricting access to its contents.